valeriepatu9/ece-devops-2020-fall/README.md

 - Git & SCM
 - CI/CD
 - Docket containers
+- Docker Compose
+- Kubernetes
 - ...

 ## Usage

+Slides content can be easily read right on GitHub in the [decks](decks) folder.
+You can also build slides and read them in a browser.

+## Build slides

-This materials project uses [Gatsby.js](https://www.gatsbyjs.org/) framework.
-To build and run on your local do this:
+This project uses [Gatsby.js](https://www.gatsbyjs.org/) framework and requires [Node.js](https://nodejs.org/en/) installed.
+To build and run slides on your local run:

 ```
 git clone https://github.com/adaltas/ece-devops-course.git